 A large amount of online dating sites utilise social login already, but rarely pull back anything other than basic details like age and name, or maybe some interests gathered from Facebook ‘likes’ (which are often outdated or inaccurate- I can’t remember the last time I went Kayaking but somehow that’s a hobby of mine?).

-Wouldn’t it be great if you could infer accurate and up-to-date details about your users in another, more user-friendly way?
+Wouldn’t it be great if you could infer accurate and up-to-date details about your users in another, more user-friendly way to provide more convenient personalisation in online dating?

 Like I said, you can.